tk-notes/blog/fun-with-dates/README.md

 Rails also provides other interesting APIs: `beginning_of_month`, `minutes.ago`, `days.ago`.

 So after a long time with Ruby and Rails, I started using JavaScript more and more.
 But the JavaScript Date object was really strange for me.
-I wanted to use all the Ruby/Rails date APIs, but in JavaScript and Typescript.
+I wanted to use all the Ruby/Rails date APIs but in JavaScript and Typescript.

 I didn't want to monkey patch or build new methods in the JavaScript Date object.
-I could just provide some simple functions and handle the date internally.
+I could just provide some simple functions and handle the Date internally.

 ## Dating dates